The definitive guide to crafting captivating customer testimonials

 The podcast weaves together interviews, narration, music, and sound effects to tell customer stories in 30 minutes or less.
-Each episode elicits valuable insights that CX professionals may put to use at their own companies, while subtly showcasing how businesses are benefiting from Zendesk.
+Each episode has valuable insights that CX professionals may put to use at their own companies, while also showing how businesses benefit from Zendesk.

 Get the word out

 Once your customer testimonial content is live, be sure to spread the news.
 In addition to publicizing the content through your own marketing channels, ask the clients if they will cross-promote the content in their usual networks, as well.

 If you provide an exceptional customer experience, your customers will become your biggest champions.
 Harness the power of word-of-mouth marketing by getting your best customer advocates to endorse your brand.